Jane Cajes Yap

 Jane Censoria Cajes-Yap (born Jane Censoria del Rosario Cajes; January 10, 1990) is a Filipino politician who is known as a former president of the Sangguniang Kabataan (SK) or Youth Council in the Philippines and the incumbent city mayor of Tagbilaran, Bohol since 2022.
-She is the wife of former Tagbilaran city mayor John Geesnell Yap.
+She is married to former Tagbilaran city mayor John Geesnell Yap.
 After winning the SK presidency in Bohol, Philippines, Cajes was elected president in the National SK Federation and with her position, also earned her a concomitant role as the Ex Officio Commissioner of the National Youth Commission (NYC).

 Background

 Cajes is the second child of incumbent and former Trinidad, Bohol Mayors Roberto Cajes and Judith Cajes, respectively.
 She completed her elementary and secondary education at the Holy Spirit School of Tagbilaran in Tagbilaran City.
 She studied at the Assumption College San Lorenzo for one year before transferring to the Ateneo de Manila University.

 Cajes was the first woman to be elected president in the SK National Federation, and was the second president of SK National Federation who hailed from outside the Luzon area (the first being Ryan Culima of Butuan).
 This made her the President of the federation with the help of former Governor Erico B. Aumentado who convinced all governors to support her as the president of the federation.

 She married then-Tagbilaran City Councillor and businessman John Geesnell Yap on February 5, 2011, at the age of 21.
 The wedding was called the "Wedding of the Year" in Bohol.